n1netails/n1netails-doc/docs/n1netails/n1netails-docker-quickstart.md

     └── init-ntail-schema.sql
 ```

-⚠️ Note: You can also clone this github repository to get the `docker-compose.yml` file and the initdb directory.
+⚠️ Note: You can also clone this github repository to get the `docker-compose.yml` file and the `initdb` directory that includes the `init-ntail-schema.sql` file.
 [N1netails Project Github](https://github.com/n1netails/n1netails)

 `init-ntail-schema.sql`
 ```sql